matty-plumski/SNAP_decisions/content/authors/YvettePerrott/_index.md

 #   url: ""

 # Short bio (displayed in user profile at end of posts)
-bio: Wanting Jiao is a scientist in the Ferrier Research Institute.
+bio: Yvette Perrott is a lecturer in the School of Chemical and Physical Sciences.

 # interests:
 # - Artificial Intelligence